The cost of living crisis has significantly impacted consumer priorities.

 Consider how local sourcing can both reduce carbon footprint and cut shipping costs, for example.
 Or how longer energy consumption in factories can both slash bills and reduce environmental impact.

 There are numerous reasons, in other words, why food and drink businesses should continue to prioritise their ESG performance and sustainability, despite ongoing uncertainty.
 Not only does it retain existing customers and attract new ones, but it can improve margins, drive growth and create supply chains more resilient to future shocks.
-All which is critical as businesses – and their consumers - navigate the current crisis.
+All of which is critical as businesses – and their consumers - navigate the current crisis.

 Read part 4 in our Cost of Goods series: Balancing budget cuts and food safety management: strategies for manufacturers, retailers and service providers here.